-The edges in the horizontal streets between the C_i are not contained in any net tree.
+The edges in the horizontal streets between the C_1 are not contained in any net tree.
 Therefore, the only condition relevant at the intersections of M with these streets is that a path in a net tree which goes through an intersection cannot change channels.
-There will be a path in a net tree through such an intersection if the same literal appears in clauses c_i and c{i+1} causing an edge up from C_i and down from C{i+1} in one of T_j and T{ji} .
+There will be a path in a net tree through such an intersection if the same literal appears in clauses c_1 and c{1+1} , causing an edge up from C_1 and down from C{1+1} in one of T_1 and T{10} .
 The edges are adjacent at (v.2i).
-The assignment to channels in M can be determined as follows.
-At the intersection of M with the street at horizontal position Q arbitrarily assign each edge in a net tree incident on the intersection to a different channel aroung channels, through 3.
+The assignment so channels in M can be determined as follows.
+At the intersection of M with the street at horizontal position Q arbitrarily amign each edge in a net tree incident on the intersection to a different channel aroung channels.
+It through 3.
 These edges are edges down from street C_1 .
 At C_1 , the edges down have been assigned; assign the edges up so they share with the edges down as previously determined.
 Now consider the intersection of M with the street between C_1 and C_2 .
 The channels for any tree paths from C_1 to C_2 have been determined at C_1 ; the remaining edges down from C_2 can be assigned arbitrarily.
 In this way, edges down from each C_1 can be assigned channels at the intersection of M with the horizontal street before C_1 so that paths do not change channels.
-Edges up are assigned at the intersection of M with the horizontal street before C_1 so that paths do not change channels.
-Edges up are assigned at the intersection of M with the horizontal street before C_1 so that paths do not change channels.
-Edges up are assigned at the intersection of M with the horizontal street before C_1 so that paths do not change channels.
-Edges up are assigned at the intersection of boolean expression, there is a channel assignment, ch, with width(ch) = 3v+3 and arou(ch) = 2vk(3v+3) $\leq A$ as desired.
+Edges up are assigned at the intersection of M with C_1 so that channels are shared properly.
+Thus, if there is any assignment of boolean variables satisfying the boolean expression, there is a channel assignment, ch, with width(ch) = 3v+3 and arou(ch) = $2vk(3v+3) \le A$ as desired.